Table of Contents

 During your initial visit, your doctor will conduct a physical exam and review your medical history.
 They may also order imaging tests, such as an MRI, to get a better look at the structures inside your knee.

 In some cases, surgical intervention may be necessary to repair the ACL.
-But for a minor sprain or a level one tear, it’s possible that the ligament will heal on its own with rest and rehabilitation through non-surgical treatment options.
+But for a minor sprain or a level one tear, the ligament may heal on its own with rest and rehabilitation through non-surgical treatment options.

 Attend Physical therapy

 A physical therapist can develop a personalized rehabilitation program that will help you strengthen the muscles around your knee.
-They can provide guidance on how to safely return to physical activity.
+They can guide how to safely return to physical activity.

 Rehabilitation can take several months, but it’s essential to be patient and follow your physical therapist’s recommendations.
 A gradual return to activity will help you avoid re-injuring your ACL.